Ascertainment Bias in Genetic Pedigree Analysis

 Ascertainment bias is a systematic distortion in measuring the true frequency of a phenomenon due to the way in which the data are collected.
 In genetics, ascertainment bias is an important factor in the use of family pedigree data to establish modes of inheritance.

 Consider the inheritance of the genetic condition Alkaptonuria, characterized by excretion of high amounts of "alkapton" (Homogentisic Acid) in the urine.
 Alkaptonuria is an autosomal recessive trait, such that almost all persons born with the condition (aa) will be the offspring of two unaffected heterozygous carrier (Aa) parents.
 Thus, according to ordinary Mendelian principles, among a large group of Aa x Aa crosses, 1/4 of offspring are expected to show the condition.
-Recognition of such a ratio would be an important clue to the pattern of inheritance.
+Recognition of the 3:1 ratio would be an important clue to the pattern of inheritance.

 Alkaptonuria was the first human medical trait to be identified as genetic.
 In the first inquiry into the genetics of this condition, Garrod (1902) reported the following data: